-GCC has analysed the digital housing survey responses from our RSL partners to develop an understanding of internet connection levels of households living in Glasgow's affordable housing sector are to the internet.
-From the analysis undertaken, 44% of RSLs measure the number of their tenants that have a broadband connection.
-It is estimated that 65% of RSL households have access to a broadband connection in Glasgow.
+Glasgow City Council has analysed the digital housing survey responses from our RSL partners to develop an understanding of the percentage of households living in affordable housing that use broadband in their homes.
+From the analysis undertaken, 44% of RSLs measure the number of their tenants that have a broadband connection5.
+In Glasgow, it is estimated that 35% of households (circa 38,500 households) that live in social rented housing do not use a broadband connection in their home5.

-In Glasgow, it is estimated that 35% of households (circa 38,500 households) that live in affordable housing do not have access to a broadband connection5.
-There is 98% fibre coverage across the Glasgow city region and the infrastructure continues to expand.
-However, RSLs cited that age, a lack of skills, confidence, and affordability were the three main reasons why households do not have a home broadband connection.
+It is acknowledged that a proportion of households will access the internet using mobile data through devices such as mobile phones or tablets.
+There is 98% fibre coverage across the Glasgow city region and the infrastructure continues to expand6.

+However, RSLs cited that age, a lack of skills, confidence, reluctance and affordability were the main reasons why households do not use a home broadband connection.